 Growing up in Sydney in the 1970s, as a little kid I regularly helped my mum in the kitchen with the dredging, dipping and crumbing of the dishes of the day – chicken Kiev, Russian kotleti (chicken cutlets) and Wiener schnitzels (veal rather than chicken schnitzels, which originated in Vienna, Austria) – but, curiously, despite a chicken parmigiana recipe having been published in Australia in the 1950s, we didn’t make chicken parmas at home.

-In Australia, chicken parmigiana was initially served in charmingly old-fashioned Italian restaurants started by Italian immigrants who arrived post-World War II, long before chicken parmas became a popular pub bistro counter meal – alongside fish and chips, steak and chips, and Sunday roasts.
+In Australia, chicken parmigiana was initially served in charmingly old-fashioned Italian restaurants started by Italian immigrants who arrived post-World War II – long before chicken parmas became a popular pub bistro counter meal, alongside beer-battered fish and chips, steak and chips, and Sunday roasts.

-A mid-week special, particularly on quieter nights, the chicken parmigiana was promoted on blackboards and signage outside pubs as a ‘pot and parma’ deal, for a cold beer and chicken parmigiana with chips (potato fries) and salad on the side, for as little as $7.
-No wonder nobody made it at home!
+A mid-week counter meal special, particularly on quieter nights, the chicken parmigiana was promoted on blackboards and signage outside pubs as a ‘pot and parma’ deal, for a cold beer and chicken parmigiana with chips (potato fries) and salad on the side, for as little as $7.
+No wonder nobody made parmas at home!

-Whether served up in Australian pubs or cooked in American homes, there’s no denying that chicken parmigiana has a special place in the hearts and stomachs of lovers of the food of the Italian diaspora, which we all embraced and made our own (who could blame us?!), all around the world.
+Whether served up in Australian pubs or cooked in American homes, there’s no denying that chicken parmigiana has a special place in the hearts and stomachs of lovers of the food of the Italian diaspora, which we all embraced and made our own, and who could blame us?!

-Look hard enough and you’ll find chicken parmigiana everywhere from Australia to Argentina, from Spain – where it’s typically called pollo a la parmesana and tends to swim in an orange-red tomato sauce with a light sprinkling of parmesan cheese – to Japan, where a Japanese katsu (cutlet) style chicken Parmesan is made with mirin, the tomato sauce includes soy sauce, and it’s eaten with rice.
+Look hard enough and you’ll find chicken parmigiana everywhere from Australia to Argentina and Spain – where it’s typically called pollo a la parmesana and tends to swim in an orange-red tomato sauce with a light sprinkling of parmesan cheese – to Japan, where a Japanese katsu (cutlet) style chicken Parmesan is made with mirin, the tomato sauce includes soy sauce, and it’s eaten with rice.

 Which is fine.
 Food evolves.
 It doesn’t stay the same.
 Sure, breaded meats that are fried have existed since Roman times, and can be found all over Europe and Asia, as well as ‘New’ World regions such as Australasia and North America, but I assure you they have not remained exactly the same over the centuries.
 I’ll be trying the Japanese version next.